Maple Sourcing Ltd.

 Chinese business culture highly values personal interaction.
 Having dinner together with your suppliers promotes trust and human connection.
 A face-to-face meeting can also result in more favourable terms for payment or better pricing because it shows your dedication to the business and fortifies the relationship.

-These are a few steps that are necessary to build strong relationships you are your consumer products manufacturers in China
+These are a few steps that are necessary to build strong relationships you are your consumer product sourcing factory in China

 a.
 Establish trust - Developing a solid rapport with your supplier promotes dependability and trust.
 A good working relationship is facilitated by courteous interactions, timely responses, and regular contact.